Aalto-Electric-Drives/motulator/docs/source/index.rst

 *motulator:* Motor Drive Simulator in Python
 ============================================

 This open-source software includes simulation models for an induction machine, a synchronous reluctance machine, and a permanent-magnet synchronous machine.
-The machine models are simulated in the continuous-time domain while the control algorithms run in discrete time.
+The machine models are simulated in the continuous-time domain while the control methods run in discrete time.
 The default solver is the explicit Runge-Kutta method of order 5(4) from `scipy.integrate.solve_ivp`_.
-Simple control algorithms are provided as examples.
-The example algorithms aim to be simple yet feasible.
+A number of control methods are provided as examples.
+The example methods aim to be simple yet feasible.

 .. _scipy.integrate.solve_ivp: https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html